ChrisVo/cardinals/README.md

 # Catholic Cardinals in JSON
-List of Roman Catholic Cardinals in `json` format
+List of Roman Catholic Cardinals in `json` format.

+To download the latest list of Cardinals, please go to the [releases page](https://github.com/ChrisVo/cardinals/releases), and download the `cardinal.json` file.

+---

 ## Requirements
 - Python3+

 ## Usage